aristaw-hub/Arista-Assignment-2.14-Serverless-Architecture-2---SNS-DLQ/README.md

 # Arista-Assignment-2.14-Serverless-Architecture-2---SNS-DLQ
 Arista Assignment 2.14 Serverless Architecture 2 - SNS DLQ

-# SNS, DLQ, and Notification Setup
+# Serverless Architecture - Advanced Concepts

+## Task: In-Class Activity Discussion

-## 1. Does SNS guarantee exactly once delivery to subscribers?
+### 1. Does SNS guarantee exactly once delivery to subscribers?

-**No**, Amazon SNS (Simple Notification Service) does **not** guarantee exactly-once delivery.
+**No, Amazon SNS does not guarantee exactly-once delivery.**
 It guarantees **at-least-once** delivery.
-This means a message may be delivered more than once to a subscriber (e.g., due to retries or network issues).
-Subscribers should be designed to be idempotent.
+This means a message may be delivered more than once to a subscriber endpoint.
+Possible reasons include:
+- Network timeouts or retries
+- Subscriber endpoint returning transient errors
+- SNS retry policies

+Therefore, subscribers must be designed to be **idempotent** (handling duplicate messages gracefully).

+---

-## 2. What is the purpose of the Dead-letter Queue (DLQ)?
+### 2. What is the purpose of the Dead-letter Queue (DLQ)?
 This is a feature available to SQS/SNS/EventBridge.

-A **Dead-letter Queue (DLQ)** is used to capture messages that cannot be successfully processed after a specified number of retries.
+A **Dead-letter Queue (DLQ)** is a destination (typically an SQS queue) where messages are sent after they fail to be processed successfully a specified number of times.

+**Purpose:**
-- **Purpose**: Isolate failed messages for debugging, analysis, or manual reprocessing without blocking the main queue or losing data.
+- **Isolate failed messages** for analysis without blocking the main queue or workflow.
+- **Prevent message loss** when a subscriber or consumer cannot process a message.
+- **Debug and troubleshoot** by inspecting problematic messages.
+- **Manual reprocessing** after fixing the root cause.

+**How it works per service:**
-- **For SQS**: After maxReceiveCount is exceeded, messages go to DLQ.
+- **SQS:** After `maxReceiveCount` exceeded, message moves to DLQ.
-- **For SNS**: Messages that fail delivery to subscribed endpoints (after retry policy) can be sent to a DLQ (SQS).
+- **SNS:** After delivery retries to subscriber endpoints fail, message sent to DLQ.
-- **For EventBridge**: Failed invocations can be sent to a DLQ (SQS or SNS).
+- **EventBridge:** Failed invocations (target errors) can be routed to a DLQ.

+---

-## 3. How would you enable a notification to your email when messages are added to the DLQ?
+### 3. How would you enable a notification to your email when messages are added to the DLQ?

-**Step-by-step (AWS Console):**
+**Step-by-step solution (AWS Console):**

-1. **Create an SQS DLQ** (if not exists).
+1. **Create an SQS Dead-letter Queue** (if not already configured for your source queue).

-2. **Create an SNS Topic** (e.g., `DLQ-Alerts`).
+2. **Create an SNS Topic** named `DLQ-Alerts`:
-3. **Subscribe your email** to the SNS topic (confirm subscription).
+   - Type: Standard
+   - Create subscription: Protocol = Email, Endpoint = your-email@example.com
+   - Confirm subscription from the email received.

-4. **Configure CloudWatch Alarm** on the DLQ:
+3. **Create a CloudWatch Alarm** on the DLQ:
-   - Go to CloudWatch → Metrics → SQS → Choose your DLQ.
+   - Go to CloudWatch → All metrics → SQS → Queue Metrics
+   - Select your DLQ
-   - Metric: `ApproximateNumberOfMessagesVisible` (or `NumberOfMessagesSent`).
+   - Metric: `ApproximateNumberOfMessagesVisible`
-   - Set threshold: e.g., > 0 for 1 datapoint within 1 minute.
-5. **Add action to alarm**:
+   - Condition: **> 0** for **1 consecutive datapoint** within **1 minute**

+4. **Configure alarm action:**
+   - Under “Actions”, select “Send notification to SNS topic”
-   - Select SNS topic created in step 2.
+   - Choose the `DLQ-Alerts` topic created earlier

+5. **Test the setup:**
-6. **Test**: Send a failing message to the main queue → it goes to DLQ → alarm triggers → email notification sent.
+   - Send a failing message to your source queue → after retries, it goes to DLQ
+   - Alarm triggers → SNS publishes to your email → you receive an email notification

+**Alternative advanced pattern:**
-**Alternative**: Use AWS EventBridge rule on SQS DLQ (if supported in future) or Lambda function triggered by DLQ messages that sends email via SNS.
+Use a Lambda function triggered by the DLQ (via SQS trigger) that formats a custom message and sends it via SNS to email or Slack.

+---

+## References

+- AWS Documentation: SNS Delivery Retries and DLQ
+- AWS Documentation: CloudWatch Alarms with SQS
+- Class discussion (Zoom session), NTU, April 2026